adamdjbrett/Moon/_posts/2017-04-06-posters-flyers.md

 ---

 # Posters and flyers
-These are posters and flyers that I have designed for conferences, coures and lectures.
+These are posters and flyers that I have designed for conferences, courses and lectures.

 {% capture images %}
 https://adamdjbrett.com/assets/img/posters/2009-Diversity-and-Social-Justice-Lecture-by-Dr-Lester-Ruiz-of-ATS-Jan-20-Rev-1.jpg